thegreatsunra/propeller/README.md

-# Propeller
+# propeller 0.5.2

 Static site generator in [Assemble](http://assemble.io) and [Bootstrap 3](http://getbootstrap.com) using [Handlebars](http://handlebarsjs.com) templates, with additional support for [RequireJS](http://requirejs.org), [Knockout](http://knockoutjs.com), [Moment.js](http://momentjs.com), [D3](http://d3js.org) and CSV parsing.

-## Quick Start
+## Getting started

 1. Download and install [Node](http://nodejs.org)
-1. At the command line install [Bower](http://bower.io) and [Grunt](http://gruntjs.com) globally by typing `sudo npm install -g bower grunt-cli`
+1. At the command line install [Yeoman](http://yeoman.io), [Bower](http://bower.io) and [Grunt](http://gruntjs.com) globally by typing `sudo npm install -g yo bower grunt-cli`
-1. Download and unzip (or clone) Propeller
+1. Clone, download and unzip, or use [generator-propeller](http://github.com/thegreatsunra/generator-propeller) to create a new Propeller project

+### Now you're ready to use Propeller

-1. Open the unzipped folder at the command line
+1. Open your new Propeller project at the command line
-1. Type `npm install && bower install` to install all dependencies
+1. Type `npm install && bower install` to make sure all dependencies are installed
-1. Type `grunt` to generate the static site
+1. Type `grunt` at the command line to run the tasks to generate your static site, which will appear in a `/dist` folder in your project
-1. Type `grunt serve` to start the development server and watch for changes
+1. Type `grunt serve` to start your development server.
+Propeller will monitor the files in the `/src` folder and update your static site whenever it detects changes
-1. Open [http://localhost:9000](http://localhost:9000) in your web browser to view the site
+1. Open [http://localhost:9000](http://localhost:9000) in a web browser to view your site
+1. Begin creating your site by modifying the files in the `/src` folder

 ## Additional Information